theodore221/stock-trading-journal/README.md

 Bucket endpoints combine authentication with Supabase queries to fetch bucket details, trades and transactions.

+### Tracking Trade Executions

+Each buy or sell action now records a row in `bucket_transactions` with a `trade_id` referencing the related trade.
+This linkage allows the API to calculate weighted exit prices and total returns when a position is fully closed.

 ### Forms and UI Components

 - `AddTradeForm.jsx` and `SellTradeForm.jsx` provide dialogs for creating or closing trades.